james-burt/pennineway/resources.markdown

 * [The Pennine Way: The Pennine Way: The Path, the People, the Journey](https://www.amazon.co.uk/Pennine-Way-Journey-Literature-Cicerone/dp/185284924X/) by Andrew McCloy is an account of the walk with a great deal of background information about the trail.
 Highly recommended.
 * [One Man and His Bog](https://www.amazon.co.uk/One-Man-His-Barry-Pilton/dp/0552127965/) is a book about travelling the Pennine Way in the 'bad old days' when the early stages did not have flagstones.
 * [The Publishing History of Wainwright's Pennine Way Companion](https://www.alfredwainwright.co.uk/pennine-way-companion/).
+* Leeds University Library holds the [Walking Home Archive](https://library.leeds.ac.uk/special-collections/view/1929), consisting of physical and digital materials relating to Simon Armitage's book Walking Home.
+Some of this material can be [viewed online](https://library.leeds.ac.uk/special-collections/view/1929).

 # Other links
 * The [Pennine Way Association](https://www.penninewayassociation.co.uk/) was [closed in 2016](https://www.penninewayassociation.co.uk/pwanews/closure-of-the-pwa-some-votes-of-thanks.html) but their website has been left up for the time being.
 This includes a 49-item [Pennine Way Bibliography](https://www.penninewayassociation.co.uk/further-reading).